r-juret/toki_pona/README.md

 Toki pona is a philosophical language known for its small vocabulary.
 It has been created by Sonja Lang a Canadian linguist in 2001.
 ### Sitelen Sitelen
 Sitelen Sitelen is the Mayan script equivalent of Toki pona.
 You can see what it looks like on this link https://omniglot.com/conscripts/sitelen.htm.
+We used the SVG images from the JavaScript project of Olaf Janssen https://github.com/olafjanssen/sitelen-sitelen-renderer/ which is used on his website http://livingtokipona.smoishele.com/examples/liveinput/liveinput.html.
 ### Team
 We are a team of 4 computer science students, supervised by one of our teacher-researcher.
 This project is our second year project of our 2 years diploma.
 ## Description
 In this project we have created a jar library in Java to translate a toki pona sentence into a Sitelen Sitelen sentence.
-To translate into Sitelen Sitelen we used the SVG images from the JavaScript project of Olaf Janssen https://github.com/olafjanssen/sitelen-sitelen-renderer/ which is used on his website http://livingtokipona.smoishele.com/examples/liveinput/liveinput.html.
+To translate into Sitelen Sitelen.

 On this repository you can find :
 * The jar file of our Java project
 * The Java project